-In addition to this, the Bank receives opinions and considerations from expert people both on the sides of prosecution and civil lawsuits.
-In this scope, the Bank received two separate legal opinions from different expert people, the consideration being jointly prepared in this field by two different expert people.
-Both considerations identified many juridical errors and illegal transactions at prosecutor's office investigation and criminal court of peace decision.
-Further, the private expert report obtained during prosecutor's office's investigation was jointly reviewed by three specialists and a consideration was submitted that the expert report is legally invalid and the scientific work inside the report is already erroneous.
-Legal consideration and support is obtained from different experts about subjects related to Execution Court and Negative Declaratory Action.
+In addition to this, the Bank receives opinions and considerations from experts both on the sides of prosecution and civil lawsuits.
+Within this scope, the Bank received two separate legal opinions from different experts.
+Both considerations identified many juridical errors and illegal transactions in the prosecutor's office investigation and the criminal court of peace decision.
+Further, the private expert report obtained during prosecutor's office's investigation was reviewed by three experts jointly and an opinion was issued stating that the expert report was legally invalid and the scientific work included in the report was also already erroneous.
+Legal opinions and support are obtained from a different expert about matters in the Execution Court case and Negative Declaratory Action.

-The Bank filed complaints to the Board of Judges and Prosecutors (HSK) about Prosecutors and Judges whom the Bank consider performed illegal transactions during the trial process.
-Upon the Bank's complaints, HSK gave permission of investigation, as a result of investigations carried out by inspectors, irregularities were determined and defense request was asked.
+The Bank filed complaints to the Board of Judges and Prosecutors (HSK) against the Prosecutors and Judges whom the Bank considers performed illegal transactions during the judicial process.
+Upon the Bank's complaints, HSK gave permission for the related investigation; as a result of such investigation carried out by the inspectors, irregularities were determined and defense request was asked.